usnistgov/trojai-round-generation/README.md

 To join the TrojAI challenge: <https://pages.nist.gov/trojai/docs/accounts.html#request-account>

 ## Overview
-This is the TrojAI code used to construct each round of the TrojAI challenge.
+This is the TrojAI code used to construct the image-classification-feb2021 round of the TrojAI challenge.

 Each round of the TrojAI challenge has its own branch where the train/test/holdout dataset generation code lives.